jianigao/SQL/README.md

 ## SQL

-Execute all kinds of SQL queries using Python.
+Execute all kinds of SQL queries using Python and Bigquery.